 Write letters to the editor or comment online:

 When you see media coverage of the Calgary Stampede or other rodeos, send a letter to the editor, use online comment features, call feedback lines or call radio talk shows.
-Add your voice to the case against calf-roping!
+Add your voice to the fight to end rodeo cruelty!

-Thanks to the “We Animals” project for use of photos: www.weanimals.org
+Thanks to Jo-Anne McArthur at the “We Animals” project for use of photos: www.weanimals.org